Xero API Integration: Pricing, Scopes, Sync Boundaries

 - TimescaleDB in Rails: A Practical Implementation Guide - time-series storage for financial snapshot data

-- PostgreSQL Optimization in Rails: Cut Query Times by 95% - indexing strategies for warehouse and snapshot tables
+- Rails PostgreSQL Performance: Start With the Query Plan - indexing strategies for warehouse and snapshot tables

 - Solid Queue in Rails 8: Install, Migrate, and Deploy - scheduling the delta-sync jobs behind an integration